cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ```

 Tim W's edge case: `B` triggers and determines that `xtrigger1` can never be
-satisfied, so we need to remove the waiting `A`.
-This is arguably the only
+satisfied, so we need to remove the waiting `A` (the two xtriggers are watching
+two mutually exclusive data directories for a new file).
+This is (?) the only
 remaining case for suicide triggers, and even this will go away once we are
 spawning xtriggered-tasks "on demand" too in response to xtrigger outputs.
 For the moment we can either keep suicide triggers to support this use case, or
-suggest the workaround: `B` calls `cylc remove A`.
+perhaps suggest a workaround: `B` calls `cylc remove A`.

 ## Intervention and reflow